 Detailed information about Washington estate planning laws can be found in several sources.
 These materials are written for lawyers, and address many of the specific questions left unanswered by the more general self help information listed above.

 Washington Lawyer's Practice Manual, KF 300 .W27 1986.
 The Washington Lawyer's Practice Manual (WLPM) series is a great resource for practicing attorneys and for non-lawyers who need more in-depth knowledge of a particular subject.
-Estate planning is discussed beginning on page 129 of Chapter X in Volume IV.
+Estate planning is discussed in Chapter 10A of Volume 4.
 The WLPM series is located at the Reference Desk in both Kent and Seattle.

 Washington Practice, KFW 80 .W3 v.
 26 to v.26B.
 These volumes cover a variety of elder law topics including general estate planning, health care directives, powers of attorney, guardianship and probate.